 During short breaks, visual blocks should be applied to students' computer screens (e.g., turn off the monitor, tape paper to flip over on the screen, lower device lid) instead of having students use computer functions to exit and resume the test.
-The Test Administrator should also ensure the security of students' scratch paper and mathematics reference sheets or Periodic Table (if locally printed).
+The Test Administrator should also ensure the security of students' scratch paper and mathematics reference sheets (if locally printed).

-The Test Administrator should ensure the security of students' test books, answer documents, scratch paper, and mathematics reference sheets or Periodic Table.
+The Test Administrator should ensure the security of students' test books, answer documents, scratch paper, and mathematics reference sheets.